What is the real impact of video conferences on the new work environment?

 Non-verbal communication represents 93% of the communication itself.

-Words alone are a powerful tool for communication, yet they are not sufficient to cover all the aspects of a discussion.
+Words alone are a powerful tool for communication, yet they are insufficient to cover all the aspects of a discussion.
 Vocal nuances and tonal inflections often add more value to the conversation between employees who do not share the same office or workspace.
 That makes the phone call a more efficient solution than pure text-based communications.

 Experts in human behavior state that we unconsciously analyze the signs of the speaker, trying to find consistency between a person’s face, voice, and body language.
 By interpreting these signals together, we can understand the true meaning of the words spoken and react in the right way.
 So the discussion will be productive.